Women in the Philippines: Babaylan in 21st century

 The Babaylan figure has resurfaced in Filipino diasporic communities as the indigenous Filipino concept is borrowed as a tool for decolonization practices and post-colonial discourse today.
 The Babaylan tradition and Babaylan-inspired practices are seen as an indigenous spiritual path among Filipinos in the Philippines and in the diaspora as a means to remembering relations to their homeland and healing.

 Female genital mutilation

 Female genital mutilation (FGM) is performed in the Philippines in the predominately Muslim Bangsamoro region in the south of the country.
 While there is no official data on FGM in the Philippines, surveys suggest that 80–86% of Muslim girls and women in Bangsamoro have undergone FGM.

 Women at work

-Traditionally, rural and tribal women do all the household related chores.
-Heavy work that requires more strength is done by the husband.
-Now, the chore work is evenly distributed with the men doing just as much work as the women.
-The scope of their functions include cooking, cleaning, teaching the children, washing clothes, repairs, budgeting, and helping in the farm.
-The husband is the one who makes sure the farm would yield quality crops, so he does all the maintenance work.
-In some cases, where the husband needs help from other men, the wife would make sure that the men are fed, so she cooks food and bring it to the farm.
-The Filipino women, ensures that everyone is well fed, including any workers, relatives, or visitors.

-In general, Filipino women find pride in their work.
-They do not find themselves alienated from their chores because they work with, around, and for their families.
-This family-oriented mindset gives them a sense of dignity and responsibility.
-The family and the children are the primary priority some Filipino women's life.
-In addition to doing housework, the contemporary role of a Filipino wife today is to provide financial support in the household by seeking employment in higher-earning occupations which then expands the Filipino female work outside the household.
+Traditionally, rural and tribal women have performed household related chores, while heavier work was done by men.
+In modern times, the significant toll of domestic labor has been an impediment to women in the workforce.